vvgomes/redux-definer/README.md

 }
 ```

 The code in the snipet above is quite busy.
-The action handling logic is blended together with the reducer pattern matching logic, which makes it not very scalable and easily testable.
+The action handling logic is blended together with the reducer pattern matching logic, which makes it not very scalable or easily testable.

 ### `defineReducer`

-As you can see in *Getting Started* example, with the `defineReducer` isolates the reducer pattern matching logic and gives you the ability of defining a reducer by passing a map of action handlers.
-Each handler in this case is an idependent function that can be tested in isolation.
+As you can see in *Getting Started* example, the `defineReducer` function isolates the reducer pattern matching logic and gives you the ability to define a reducer by just providing a map of action handlers.
+Each handler in this case is an idependent function which can be tested in isolation.

-The underlying algorithm behind `defineReducer` can be described as:
+In summary, the underlying algorithm behind `defineReducer` can be described as:

-- It chooses a behavior by pattern-matching the action.type;
+- It chooses a behavior by pattern-matching the `action.type`.
-- Then, it executes the matching behavior returning a new state;
+- Then, it executes the matching behavior returning a new state.
 - In case there is no match, it returns the unchanged state.

 To get more details on the way it was implemented, take a look at the [blog post](http://vvgomes.com/better-reducers/).
-To see **redux-definer** in action, take a look at this [Redux Todo](https://github.com/vvgomes/redux-todo/) example.
+To see **redux-definer** in action, take a look at the [Redux Todo](https://github.com/vvgomes/redux-todo/) example.

 ## License